In their own words

 2013 Peace Scholars

 Bruno Correa is a 2015 graduate of PLU.
 His majors were English and Global Studies.
-Bruno is currently a graduate student at UCLA’s highly competitive program in the Luskin School of Public Affairs.
-He is hoping to hone his focus towards policy related to promoting arts and cultural programming in LA county in addition to some other topics that greatly interest him such as immigration, and manipulating social media data for insights into young generations political interests. factor.
+Bruno is currently completing an M.A. in Journalism and Mass Communication at the University of Southern California.
 Bruno believes that the intermediary/dialogue theories learned in Norway are still way ahead of their time and he repeatedly find himself discussing them with his cohort.

 At the Oslo International Summer School, both Bruno and Anna were students in the Peace Seminar course designed specifically for students in the Peace Scholars consortium.
 Both students took one additional course.
 Bruno studied Scandinavian Politics and Anna took a course in Norwegian language.